simpleinjector/Documentation/source/index.rst

 Welcome to Simple Injector's documentation!
 ===========================================

-Simple Injector is an easy-to-use Dependency Injection (DI) library for .NET 4+ that supports Silverlight 4+, Windows Phone 8, Windows 8 including Universal apps and Mono.
-Simple Injector is easily integrated with frameworks such as Web API, MVC, WCF and many others.
+Simple Injector is an easy-to-use Dependency Injection (DI) library for .NET 4+ that supports Silverlight 4+, Windows Phone 8, Windows 8 including Universal apps, CoreCLR and Mono.
+Simple Injector is easily integrated with frameworks such as Web API, MVC, WCF, ASP.NET 5 and many others.
 It’s easy to implement the dependency injection pattern with loosely coupled components using Simple Injector.

 Use: